Beat the Heat: Smart Pacing Strategies for Hot‑Weather Running

 25‑30 min – Cool‑down walkEasy (RPE 2)Lower heart‑rate, sip remaining water, apply a cold towel after the run.

-Tip: If the temperature is above 30 °C, replace the interval burst with a walk‑break: 30 seconds walk every 2 minutes, keeping the overall effort low.
+Tip: If the temperature is above 30 °C, swap the interval burst for a walk‑break: 30 seconds walk every 2 minutes, keeping overall effort low.

 References